quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/developing/qcalendar-day-intervals.md

 ## Calendar Adapters

-Interval views keep time-of-day labels Gregorian-neutral.
+Interval views keep time-of-day labels calendar-neutral.
 Use Timestamp calendar adapters in interval and header slots when the interval surface needs native calendar context.